xXMacMillanXx/my-stylus-css/README.md

 ## youtube theater mode

+It looks like YT reverted this some time ago, so theater mode works, like again like it did before.
+I'll still keep this CSS in case they change their mind and change theater mode again.

 YouTube changed how the theater mode works, it now is more like a lesser version of fullscreen, rather than its own thing.
 I tried to change the CSS as best as I could to get the old theater mode back.